Bucket Restrictions and Limitations

 |Invalid Bucket Name||Comment|

-These naming rules for US Standard region can result in a bucket name that is not
+naming, which can result in a bucket name that is not DNS-compliant.
+For

-uppercase letters.
-If you try to access this bucket by using a virtual
+contains uppercase letters.
+If you try to access this bucket by using a

 myawsbucket and not the bucket